 As a disciplined long-term value investor, we take a systematic, patient and diversified approach in seeking investment opportunities, where there is a clear difference between the current price and intrinsic value of an asset.

-GIC’s investment approach is underpinned by our discipline to distinguish price from value.
+GIC’s investing approach is underpinned by our discipline to distinguish price from value.
 An asset’s price is driven largely by market sentiments, while its value is its fundamental worth.
 Anchored by this perspective, we seek to appraise value appropriately and adhere to price discipline, even when it sometimes means going against prevailing market sentiments.

 To determine where true fundamental value lies, we identify and assess drivers of long-term value as a core part of our investment process.
 This approach comprises top-down and bottom-up analyses for all investments.
 In the top-down analysis, we review a country’s macroeconomics, politics, currency and corporate governance culture, as well as sector fundamentals such as industry structure, drivers and trends.
 This top-down approach is similar for asset classes in public and private markets.